 Campaign Event Guide

-Between town halls, rallies, parades, campaign events, 2022 midterm election candidates will be reaching out to communities and voters like you for your vote.
+Between town halls, rallies, parades, campaign events, election candidates will be reaching out to communities and voters like you for your vote.

 These events offer fantastic opportunities to educate candidates about our platform and seek their support for the National Breast Cancer Coalition’s public policy platform moving forward.